pluveto/go-cli-boilerplate/README.md

     BIN_NAMES=app1 app2
     ```

+4. Enable write permission for workflow
+    + Click `Settings` tab of your repository.
+    + Select `Action -> General` in left sidebar.
+    + Locate `Workflow permissions` section.
+    + Check `Read and write permission`

-### Edit and Release
+### 3. Release

 1. Edit `README.md`.
 Switch `LICENSE` to your own license.
 2. Coding for your application.
 3. Run `make dev` to build for your local machine.
+4. Run `make test` to run unit tests.
-4. Run `make package` to cross compile for different platforms.
+5. Run `make package` to cross compile for different platforms.
-5. Click `Action` tab of your repository to see the Github Action workflow.
+6. Click `Action` tab of your repository to see the Github Action workflow.
 In release workflow, click `Run workflow` button to release your application.

 ## Run Example